Generative Video Diffusion for Unseen Novel Semantic Video Moment Retrieval: Related Works

 \section{Related Works}

-\textbf{Cross-Domain Video Moment Retrieval.} Video moment retrieval (VMR) is a challenging task as it requires fine-grained correlation awareness between a video moment and its corresponding text.
-To solve the problem of lacking a generalisable dataset to train an effective cross-domain model, EVA~\cite{eva} and MMCDA \cite{multivmr} were proposed to jointly train a VMR model on both the source and the target domains, with labelled video-sentence pairs from both domain. \citet{canshuffle} proposed a data augmentation strategy to solve the cross-domain temporal bias.
-Recent developments~\cite{VDI,ZSVMR,pzvmr,language-free} in large-scale vision-language foundation models such as CLIP \cite{clip} and InternVideo \cite{wang2022internvideo} may appear to offer a promise for learning more generalisable VMR models.
-However, such vision-language foundation models are pre-trained from only coarse image-text or video-text pairs, lacking fine-grained video moment-text associations.
-Unsupervised methods~\cite{psvl,dscnet} were proposed to generate pseudo labels for unlabelled videos and use them to train a fully supervised VMR.
-Overall, contemporary cross-domain solutions are either implausible (lacking target-domain training videos) or \dz{sub-optimal (lack fine-grained associations)}, we propose a more scalable approach to target domain learning by only collecting query text without videos.
+\textbf{Cross-Domain Video Moment Retrieval.} To solve the problem of lacking an extensive video dataset to train an effective generalisable VMR model, CanShuffle \cite{canshuffle} proposed a data augmentation strategy to solve the temporal bias problem by sacrificing the temporal semantics~\cite{cai2024semantic}, lacking the ability to understand novel semantics inherited in a video moment and its corresponding description.
+For broader semantic understanding, previous methods \cite{VDI, zheng2014vtg} applied large-scale vision-language models like CLIP \cite{clip}, InternVideo \cite{wang2022internvideo} or BLIP2 \cite{blip2}, but they still lack the ability to localise fine-grained moment-text associations due to the pre-training on coarse (holistic broad-strokes weakly-supervised) image-text or video-text pairs.
+Although unsupervised methods~\cite{psvl,dscnet,spl} were proposed to generate pseudo moment-text associations from unlabelled videos and use them to train fully supervised VMRs, they are inherently limited by both the quantities of videos available and error-propagation from self-labelling.
+In light of these challenges, contemporary cross-domain solutions are either impractical due to insufficient training videos or suboptimal in capturing fine-grained associations.
+Our method is more scalable and optimised for learning novel target semantic associations from only target text query without any videos from the target domain.

-\textbf{Video Diffusion Models.} Current video diffusion models have demonstrated promising outcomes in the domains of video generation \cite{cogvideo} and editing \cite{TAV,feng2023ccedit}.
-We primarily focus on discussing two specific applications: object editing and action editing.
+\textbf{Video Diffusion Models.} Current video diffusion models have demonstrated promising outcomes in the domains of video synthesising \cite{cogvideo,TAV,feng2023ccedit}.
+We primarily focus on \sg{two specific perspectives}: \dz{video generation and video editing. }

+\textbf{Video Generation.} \dz{ Due to \sg{the difficulties in collecting high-quality video data}, existing video generation methods \sg{leverage both} images and videos \sg{in model training} \cite{makeavideo,videoldm,wang2023modelscope}. \sg{Moreover}, predominantly trained on images (2.3B images v.s.
+10M videos), they are \sg{incapable of generating fine details in} human-centred videos of complex dynamics. \sg{Further}, they rely solely on text prompts and \sg{are `blind' to visual controls from each subject instance of an action and the scene context~(background environment)}.